-In the very close proximity to popular Nerja, you can find a charming, hidden gem – Torrox.
-Unfortunately, we’ve never seen even a single mention of Torrox Costa or Pueblo in posts like “What to see near Malaga in Spain”.
-We found it totally by chance while scanning Google Maps.
-So chances are quite high that you’ve never heard of Torrox too, but now thanks to us you can add one more pin to your maps. 🙂 Vamos, let’s discover all the best things to do in Torrox.
+On Costa del Sol, in very close proximity to popular Nerja, you can find a charming Andalusian hidden gem – Torrox.
+Unfortunately, we’ve never seen even a single mention of Torrox Costa or Torrox Pueblo in posts like “What to see near Malaga in Spain”, and we found it totally by chance while scanning Google Maps.
+So chances are quite high that you’ve never heard of Torrox too, but now thanks to us you can add one more pin to your maps!
+Vamos, let’s discover all the best things to do in Torrox Pueblo and Torrox Costa.

 A short history of Torrox, Spain

-Torrox Pueblo is the oldest part of the town, located about 145m a.s.l, at the foot of Sierras of Tejeda, Almijara and Alhama Natural Park.
-Like most of the villages in Andalusia, Torrox Pueblo is full of narrow streets and whitewashed houses decorated with flowers.
-So far there aren’t too many crowds even in the high season, Torrox Pueblo is a peaceful place to visit in the province of Malaga.
+Torrox Pueblo is the oldest part of the town, located at about 145m a.s.l.
+Like most of the villages in Andalusia, it’s full of narrow streets and whitewashed houses decorated with flowers.
+So far, in 2022, there aren’t too many crowds there, even in the high season, which makes Torrox Pueblo a peaceful place to visit on Costa del Sol, in the province of Malaga.

 Plaza Constitución in Torrox Pueblo